 Is TLC still open?

 Yes, TLC Training Solutions is open and here to support you with your studies.
-In the interest of the safety and wellbeing of team, most of our office staff are working remotely, however, our enrolments manager is still at the college to receive all enquiries, process all enrolments and ensure our trainers are equipped with resources to keep all our students progressing.
-Your trainers are still working their normal hours and still available to support you via phone, email, Zoom, or centre visit depending on your circumstance.
+In the interest of the safety and wellbeing of team, our office staff are sharing working from home and remotely, however, our enrolments manager is still at the college to receive all enquiries, process all enrolments and ensure our trainers are equipped with resources to keep all our students progressing.
+Your trainers are still working their normal hours and still available to support you via phone, email, Zoom, at the office or centre visit depending on your circumstance.

 Can I visit the college seeing someone is still there?

-Currently, due to social distancing and helping keep everyone safe, our college is only accessible to staff.
+You can, but its best to call first and see if the person you are wanting to see is there.
+As staff are alternating between home and office, they may not be there if you just drop in.
 In some cases, the enrolments manager or your trainer may discuss an opportunity to arrange a meeting with you at the college to complete an enrolment application, drop off assessments or provide some assistance.
 In these cases, the enrolments manager or trainer will discuss with you how this will be managed.
-Please note: in the interest of everyone’s safety, students cannot at this stage ‘just pop in unannounced’.

 How do I complete my assignments?